Peijin-Wang/EC_Estimand/README.md

 ## simulation folder

-`function.R`: all functions used to run simulation.
+`functions.R`: all functions used to run the simulation.

-`dcc.R`: run simulation using compute cluster.
+`sim.R`: run simulation using compute cluster.

-## case study folder
+## case_study folder

-`functions.R`: all functions used to generate tables for case study section.
+`functions.R`: all functions used to generate tables for the case study section.

 `data_analysis.R`: generate tables.